 The threat from terrorism to the UK is substantial, with transport infrastructure facing especially high levels of threat.
-Generally higher levels of effective and visible protective security at national infrastructure sites are likely to act as a deterrent to terrorists, who increasingly favor ‘soft’ targets.
+Higher levels of effective and visible protective security at national infrastructure sites are likely to act as a deterrent to terrorists, who increasingly favor ‘soft’ targets.
 Nevertheless, with the continual diversification of the threat, the ambition and capability of terrorist groups to target UK infrastructure is likely to continue to evolve.

 All the main U.S. suppliers typically do well in the UK, but newcomers must consider the scale of the competition.
 There are an estimated 9,000 security companies in the UK.
-British companies operating in the market vary in size from small niche companies through to a handful of major UK-owned global operators such as BAE Systems and Smith Group.
-Major foreign players are active in the UK include Ansell, Draeger, EADS, Thales and Finmeccanica, and many others.
+British companies operating in the market vary in size from small niche companies to a handful of major UK-owned global operators such as BAE Systems and Smith Group.
+Major foreign players active in the UK include Ansell, Draeger, EADS, Thales and Finmeccanica and many others.

-While the UK market is substantial, mature and growing rapidly, there can be significant challenges to newcomers with no previous track record in the UK.
+While the UK market is substantial, mature, and growing rapidly, there can be significant challenges to newcomers with no previous track record in the UK.
 For that reason, it is strongly advised to consider partnering with an established local partner.
 For UK government-related opportunities, it is often important to have a UK incorporated presence.

-Large investments in critical national infrastructure create also opportunities particularly for the following types of products: Security screening and detection (improved speed and convenience), biometric, connectivity, crowd management, hostile vehicle protection, security solution for soft targets, physical protection of assets, intelligent surveillance, anti-drone systems, blast proofing, containment, and predictive strategic security.
+Large investments in critical national infrastructure also create opportunities, particularly for the following types of products: Security screening and detection (improved speed and convenience), biometric, connectivity, crowd management, hostile vehicle protection, security solution for soft targets, physical protection of assets, intelligent surveillance, anti-drone systems, blast proofing, containment, and predictive strategic security.

-In addition, Fire Equipment is a Safety market sub-segment that is experiencing a rise in demand in the aftermath of the widely publicized Grenfell Tower fire disaster.
+Fire Equipment is a Safety market sub-segment that is experiencing a rise in demand in the aftermath of the widely publicized Grenfell Tower fire disaster.

 - ADS Group